 Tuition classes, on the other hand, tend to be more academically focused and help to reinforce learning in the subjects that the children are taught at school.

 Knowing your child’s needs will help you choose between enrichment classes and tuition

-Prior to enrolling your child to either class, it is necessary to understand the intentions that drive your decision.
+Prior to enrolling your child to either enrichment or tuition class, it is necessary to understand the intentions that drive your decision.
 For a child who is struggling to cope with the daily rigour of the lessons at school, tuition classes may cater to his needs by boosting his subject knowledge in areas where he is lacking.

 Sometimes, a group setting may not be suitable if he is unable to focus with the distraction around him, so a private-hired tutor would be more suitable in this case.
 A child who is coping well at school will not need tuition classes.